Capstone-Projects-2021-Fall/project-teams-no-tech-support/README.md

   * Results are gotten from the backend based on the question string from the Query Filtering vue
   * Ued results to buil a generic seaarch results page
 * Link API data to Query Filtering Page
-* Synchronized all pagws and the required data
+* Synchronized all pages and the required data

 Please see the [releases page](https://github.com/Capstone-Projects-2021-Fall/project-teams-no-tech-support/releases) for information on non-visual changes such as work on the backend and database